BedrockHubIO/BedrockConnect-Serverlist/readme.md

 | Cora               | cora.land               |           |         | https://pack.bedrockhub.io/cora

 # What is the easiest way to add my server to the list?
-For this purpose we have provided a [<strong>Serverpack.ZIP</strong>](https://github.com/BedrockHubIO/BedrockConnect-Serverlist/raw/New-method-for-Server-Owner/serverpack.zip) file.
+For this purpose we have provided a file.

-You maintain this on your server and provide a pull-request.

-You only have to add your server in the <strong>serverlist.json</strong>.
-Please add it at the very bottom!
+For this purpose, we have provided a [<strong>Serverpack.ZIP</strong>](https://github.com/BedrockHubIO/BedrockConnect-Serverlist/raw/New-method-for-Server-Owner/serverpack.zip) file.
+You can manage this file on your server.
+Please make a pull request to add your server to the list.
+Just add your server to the serverlist.json file at the very bottom.
-It should be structured as follows:

 ```json
   {